Homemade Turkey Soup

 • 2 bay leaves

-• 2 Tablespoons – 4 Tablespoons of salt
+• 2 tablespoons of kosher salt

-• water
+• Water

-• 45 carrots, peeled and diced
+• 4 large carrots, peeled and sliced

-• 4 celery stalks, diced
+• 4 celery stalks, sliced or diced

-• 2 cups leftover turkey meat
+• 23 cups of leftover turkey meat

-• salt and pepper to taste
+• Kosher salt and black pepper to taste

 Instructions

-3. Fill the pot with enough water to just cover the turkey, too much water will result in a weak stock.
+3. Fill the pot with just enough water to cover the turkey bones and vegetables, too much water will result in a weaker stock.
+Turn the heat on high and bring to a boil.

-7. Once cooled for about an hour on the counter, put in the refrigerator to chill for 3-4 hours or overnight until you can see the fat start to separate to the top.
+5. Drain the stock into a colander over another stock pot and let cool.
+Once cooled for about an hour on the counter, you can put the stock into the refrigerator to chill for 3-4 hours or overnight until you see the fat separate to the top.
+Or let the stock sit on the counter for an hour and skim off the grease that has come to the top of the stock.

-11. Test for seasonings again and serve.
+3. Test for seasonings again and serve.

 Recipe Notes